bvanhoewijk/AoC2024/README.md

 https://adventofcode.com/

 ## Day14
-- Part 1: Position of robots at time step 100
+- [x] Part 1: Position of robots at time step 100
-- Part 2: Which time shows a christmas tree?
+- [x] Part 2: Which time shows a christmas tree?
   - I went for reddit for this one.
 Approach was to find the second where the safety factor is smallest.

 ## Day13
-- Part1: Systems of equations.
+- [x] Part1: Systems of equations.
 Solved with sympy library.
-- Part2: Same, but with bigger numbers.
+- [x] Part2: Same, but with bigger numbers.

 ## Day12
-- Part1: Find area and perimeter of fences.
+- [x] Part1: Find area and perimeter of fences.
 (BFS)
-- Part2: Find length of sides of perimeter (got stuck with this one)
+- [ ] Part2: Find length of sides of perimeter (still stuck with this one)

 ## Day 11:
-- Part1: Count numbers that have a certain criteria.
+- [x] Part1: Count numbers that have a certain criteria.
 The list becomes very big very quick.
-- Part2: Much longer list.
+- [x] Part2: Much longer list.
 Python's `Counter` makes short work of this.

 ## Day 10:
-- Part1: Find number of trails from a starting point: shortest path.
+- [x] Part1: Find number of trails from a starting point: shortest path.
-- Part2: Find number of trails from a starting point: all paths that go from 0 - 9 in a trail.
+- [x] Part2: Find number of trails from a starting point: all paths that go from 0 - 9 in a trail.
 Difference between part1 and part2 is essentially a `set()` replaced with a `list()`

 ## Day 09:
-- Part1: Disk defragmenting single digits
+- [x] Part1: Disk defragmenting single digits
-- Part2: Disk defragmenting complete files.
+- [x] Part2: Disk defragmenting complete files.
 This one took me quite some time to get the pointers correct.
     - [ ] I borked the commits of day09 part2.
 Fix later.

 ## Day 08
-- Part 1: Tower locations along an axis in a grid.
+- [x] Part 1: Tower locations along an axis in a grid.
-- Part 2: Same, but slightly more complicated.
+- [x] Part 2: Same, but slightly more complicated.

 ## Day 07
-- Part 1: Find the correct operators: "*" and "+" to get to a solution.
+- [x] Part 1: Find the correct operators: "*" and "+" to get to a solution.
 - Part 2: Find the correct operators: "*", "+" and "||".
 This solution is very slow, but it works. (takes about 3')

 ## Day 06
-- Part 1: Traverse grid and count steps of guard.
+- [x] Part 1: Traverse grid and count steps of guard.
-- Part 2: Introduce loops the security guard will take
+- [x] Part 2: Introduce loops the security guard will take

 ## Day 05
-- Part 1: Check if sorted
+- [x] Part 1: Check if sorted
-- Part 2: Sort according to rules
+- [x] Part 2: Sort according to rules

 ## Day 04:
-- Part 1: Find "XMAS" string in matrix
+- [x] Part 1: Find "XMAS" string in matrix
 ```text
 ..X..
 .XMAS
 ..XSX
 ```
-- Part 2: Find a 'cross':
+- [x] Part 2: Find a 'cross':

 ```text
 M.S